-Note that equipment out of service for inspection, maintenance, repair etc. at the time of an audit is exempt from the audit.
-Such equipment must be tagged out of service prior to the date of the audit according to a written tagout procedure.
+Note that equipment out of service for inspection, maintenance, repair or any other reason at the time of an audit is exempt from the audit.
+Such equipment must be tagged out of service prior to the date of the audit according to a written tag-out procedure.
 Equipment that is not being used during the off-season is still subject to audit.

-All anhydrous ammonia transport vessels have been designed, constructed, operated and maintained in accordance with Federal and/or Provincial Boiler & Pressure Vessel Regulations.
+All anhydrous ammonia transport vessels have been designed, constructed, operated and maintained in accordance with Federal and/or Provincial Boiler and Pressure Vessel Regulations.

-C1.1 Design and Construction Requirements
+C1.1 - Design and Construction Requirements (Appendix C1.1)

 Most of the requirements for transportation vessels are the same as for fixed vessels.
 Refer to Implementation Guide Section B1.
 However, transportation vessels are subject to different hazards and regulations.
-As a result, transportation vessels are subject to Federal Transportation of Dangerous Goods Regulations as well as ASME Code requirements.
-The required design Code is CSA B51, which also references the ASME Boiler & Pressure Vessel Code.
-Transport vehicles including transport trucks and delivery trucks must also comply with CSA B622 and CSA B620.
+As a result, transportation vessels are subject to federal Transportation of Dangerous Goods Regulations as well as ASME Code requirements.
+The required design Code is CSA B51, which also references the ASME Boiler and Pressure Vessel Code.
+Transport vehicles, including transport trucks and delivery trucks, must also comply with CSA B622 and CSA B620.

-If a vessel data plate is illegible or not visible, equivalent documentation is acceptable for the purposes of complying with this Code of practice.
+If a vessel data plate is illegible or not visible, equivalent documentation is acceptable for the purposes of complying with the Code.

-C1.2 Canadian Registration Number (CRN)
+C1.2 - Canadian Registration Number (CRN) (Appendix C1.2)

-All pressure vessels must have either a Canadian Registration Number (CRN#) or a Transport Canada Registration Number (TCRN#) indicated on an affixed nameplate.
+All pressure vessels must have either a Canadian Registration Number (CRN) or a Transport Canada Registration Number (TCRN) indicated on an affixed nameplate.
 These registration numbers are issued by regulatory authorities based upon submitted construction drawings for the vessel.
 A pressure vessel cannot legally operate within Canada without these assigned numbers being permanently affixed to the vessel on a nameplate.

-If data plate is illegible or not visible, equivalent documentation is acceptable for the purposes of complying with this Code of Practice.
+If data plate is illegible or not visible, equivalent documentation is acceptable for the purposes of complying with the Code.

-C1.3 Maintenance
+C1.3 - Maintenance (Appendix C1.3)

-Transport vessels must be inspected and tested regularly in accordance with regulatory requirements.
+Transport vessels must be maintained, inspected and tested regularly as per regulatory requirements.
 These tests include: